Salmon River Whitwater Rafting Trips

 Jackson Hole ranch fishing hiking retreat

 Wayne Johnson, former partner/manager of Barker-Ewing Idaho, and now owner of Salmon River Rafting Company, graduated from the University of South Alabama in 1969.
-Wayne began floating the Snake River in 1967, and has run the Grand Canyon and Cataract Canyon of the Colorado, the Green, the Gunnison, the Selway, various portions of the Snake in both Wyoming and Idaho, including Hells Canyon, the Middle Fork of the Salmon, various sections of the Platte River in Wyoming, and the James River in Virginia.
-He has forty-two years experience as a professional river guide, twenty-eight of which are on the Main Salmon.
+Wayne began floating the Snake River in 1967, and has run the Grand Canyon and Cataract Canyons of the Colorado, several sections of the Green River, the Yampa, the Gunnison, the Selway, various portions of the Snake in both Wyoming and Idaho, including Hells Canyon and the Henry's Fork, the Middle Fork of the Salmon, various sections of the North Platte in Wyoming, and the James River in Virginia.
+He has more than five decades experience as a professional river guide, four decades of which are on the Main Salmon.
 Wayne is an amateur historian specializing in Grand Teton National Park and, of course, the Main Salmon.
+Wayne is the author of Campfire Thoughts, a book of poetry and essays, and Shine Not In Reflected Glory, a detailed examination of the fifty-two year controversy culminating in the creation of Grand Teton National Park.

 Jackson Hole ranch fishing hiking retreat

 Steve Gale, with several prior years river experience, began working with us in 1984.
-A school teacher in Shelley, Idaho, Steve graduated from Brigham Young University.
-He teaches English, Spanish and forensics, and is completing a Masters program in Education Administration.
-Steve has run the Colorado, Yampa, Green, Middle Fork of the Salmon, Hells Canyon of the Snake, the Lower Salmon and the Main Salmon.
-With a strong interest in public speaking he frequently competes in Toastmasters competitions.
+A graduate of Brigham Young University, he taught English, Spanish, and forensics in the Idaho Falls, Idaho area schools until his retirement several years ago.
+In addition to his continuing presence on the Salmon River, Steve frequently guides on the Snake River in Grand Teton National Park in Wyoming.
+His river experience includes the Colorado, Yampa, Green, Middle Fork of the Salmon, various portions of the Snake River in Wyoming as well as Hells Canyon of the Snake in Idaho, the Lower Salmon, and the Main Salmon.
+With a strong interest in public speaking, he frequently competes in Toastmasters competitions.

 Jackson Hole ranch fishing hiking retreat